In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Culver City Steps aka Baldwin Hills Scenic Overlook: Popular local hike to a scenic view.
 The stairs themselves take about 5-10 minutes.
 If you are here during normal business hours, there is a neat visitor center at the top that talks about the natural environment of Southern California.

-Father’s Office (larger, sleeker version of the Santa Monica gastropub with the best hamburger in town and an epic beer selection), Mayura Indian (rare South Indian restaurant that specializes in Keralan cuisine), Simpang Asia (Indonesian restaurant with lightning-fast service)
+Father’s Office (larger, sleeker version of the Santa Monica gastropub with the best hamburger in town and an epic beer selection), Mayura Indian (rare South Indian restaurant that specializes in Keralan cuisine), Simpang Asia (Indonesian restaurant with lightning-fast service), Cerveteca (one of the two best Mexican spots on the Westside)

 Avoid: Tito’s Tacos (extremely popular Americanized taco counter serves the most overrated Mexican food in LA)